 Get a Boost in the Search Results

-Public search engines, including Google, are more likely to link search engine users to root domains.
+Public search engines, including Google, favor websites with strong SEO tools like meta descriptions and optimized site titles, helping them rank higher in search results.
 Essentially, rather than a website that ends in “business.site” or begins with “sites.google.com,” search engines are more likely to bump up your website in the search results if it has its domain name.

 Solidify Your Online Presence